Monomer dosage

 - High-performance liquid chromatography (HPLC) for less volatile or heat-sensitive monomers.

-- Liquid chromatography coupled with mass spectrometry (LC-MS or LC-MS/MS), offering high sensitivity and increased selectivity for complex or trace monomers.
+- Liquid chromatography coupled with mass spectrometry (LC-MS or LC-MS/MS) offers high sensitivity and increased selectivity for complex monomers or those present in trace amounts.

-These analyses are carried out after extraction in suitable solvents or after bringing the materials into contact with food simulants, in order to reproduce real conditions of use.
+These analyses are carried out after extraction in suitable solvents or after contacting the materials with food simulants, in order to reproduce the real conditions of use.

 Affected matrices

-Monomer dosing can be applied to a wide variety of matrices:
+Monomer quantification can be applied to a wide variety of matrices:

 - Plastic films and packaging intended for food contact